This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

-In his speech later that day at his lush resort in Mar-A-Lago, a show of how he is a fascist capitalist, the orange menace showed that he is a murderous imperialist just like the presidents before him.
+In his speech later that day at his lush resort in Mar-A-Lago, the orange menace showed that he is a murderous imperialist just like the presidents before him.
 He called Bashar al-Assad a “dictator,” saying that he was responsible for killing “lives of helpless men, women, and children” and declaring that he ordered “a targeted military strike on the airfield in Syria from where the chemical attack was launched” which he said was a “vital national security interest” of the U$, along with declaring that Syria used “banned chemical weapons,” violated the Chemical Weapons Convention, that previous attempts to change “Assad’s behavior have all failed,” and called on “all civilized nations to join us in seeking to end the slaughter and bloodshed in Syria, and also to end terrorism of all kinds and all types.”
 It is this speech that the title of this article comes from, although I twisted his phrase to use it in an anti-imperialist manner rather than an imperialist one.
 He ended with a typical religious message, claiming ridiculously that as “long as America stands for justice, then peace and harmony will, in the end, prevail.”
-Anyone with sense knows this is an utter lie, that the US empire is a ravenous, blood-sucking beast.
+Anyone with sense knows this is an utter lie, that the U$ empire is a ravenous, blood-sucking beast.